aep/aep.github.io/_posts/2019-02-04-rust-async-without-the-noise.md

 ```

-as you can see, in this case we're passing osaka::Poll as execution engine, which is essentially mio::Poll.
+As you can see, in this case we're passing osaka::Poll as execution engine, which is essentially mio::Poll.
-We're also explicitly implementing the code that checks for EAGAIN. osaka is much much less magic than tokio,
+We're also explicitly implementing the code that checks for EAGAIN.
+Osaka is much much less magic than tokio,
-which also means there's some parts that require more explicit handling. osaka is intended for embedded, or other use cases where you already know how the underlying resources behave.
+which also means there are some parts that require more explicit handling.
+Osaka is intended for embedded, or other use cases where you already know how the underlying resources behave.
-While in theory this could be abstracted away better, i'm not sure if it should, since tokio already does a good job for those use cases.
+While in theory this could be abstracted away better, I'm not sure if it should, since tokio already does a good job for those use cases.

-but what about the ecosystem
+But what about the ecosystem
 ----------------------------

-During a heated [twitter debate](https://twitter.com/arvidep/status/1090639300960665600), i made it quite clear that building a new async ecosystem for embedded is justified because the alternative is not using tokio.
+During a heated [twitter debate](https://twitter.com/arvidep/status/1090639300960665600), I made it quite clear that building a new async ecosystem for embedded is justified because the alternative is not using tokio.
 The alternative is nothing, since tokio does not and will never work on embedded.

 Building things with osaka is much quicker than with tokio, and there are only so many things that are actually needed.
 There's already a DNS resolver for example, and [devguard](https://devguard.io) brings an entire encrypted peer to peer message broker.
 Again, if you're building a webservice, chances are tokio is the better choice anyway.

-Devguard has changed from tokio to osaka and lost a nice 60% binary size, and 80% memory usage while slashing tons of racing bugs and dangling resources, simply by making things simpler.
+Devguard has changed from tokio to osaka and lost a nice 60% binary size, and 80% memory usage while slashing tons of racing bugs and dangling resources, just by making things simpler.
 As it is with most engineering, sometimes the simpler path is less glorious, but also more stable.